Malav-P/Neural_Network_C/README.md

 The files [nn_functions.h](./nn_functions.h) and [nn_functions.c](./nn_functions.c) contain all the necessary files to create and train a neural network.
 Please be aware that this code is not optimized for speed or size, it is still a work in progress.
 The neural net is designed as a classifier and has the following properties: <br />

-- hidden layers use relU activation
+- hidden layers use the relU activation
 - output layer uses softmax activation
 - back propagation uses mean-squared-error loss